grimmelm/ctech404/ctech402/module_3/M3_H5P_Strings-are-Immutable/exercise_specs.md

 a. list #<b> correct </b> <br>
 b. string
+c. both
+d. neither

 ### Question 4
 We want to add on to string <code>s = 'Hello</code> to form the phrase 'Hello there!'<br>
-Which of the following will work ? (select all that apply)
+Which of the following will work? (select all that apply)

 a. s = s + ' there!'  # <b> correct </b><br>